Amazon, Blackstone among bidders for 22 Disney sports networks: CNBC

-(Reuters) - Amazon.com Inc and private equity firm Blackstone Group are bidding for Walt Disney Co’s 22 regional sports networks, including New York-focused Yes Network, CNBC reported on Tuesday, citing sources familiar with the matter.
+(Reuters) - Amazon.com Inc (AMZN.O) and private equity firm Blackstone Group (BX.N) are bidding for Walt Disney Co's (DIS.N) 22 regional sports networks, including New York-focused Yes Network, CNBC reported on Tuesday, citing cnb.cx/2BlKU1H sources familiar with the matter.

 The story gave no indication about the value of the bids.
 Sources had earlier told here Reuters that these networks could be worth as much as $20 billion.